-- (1) A transfer made or obligation incurred by a debtor is fraudulent as to a creditor whose claim arose before the transfer was made or the obligation was incurred if the debtor made the transfer or incurred the obligation without receiving a reasonably equivalent value in exchange for the transfer or obligation and the debtor was insolvent at that time or the debtor became insolvent as a result of the transfer or obligation. - (2) A transfer made by a debtor is fraudulent as to a creditor whose claim arose before the transfer was made if the transfer was made to an insider for an antecedent debt, the debtor was insolvent at that time, and the insider had reasonable cause to believe that the debtor was insolvent.72
+- (1) A transfer made or obligation incurred by a debtor is fraudulent as to a creditor whose claim arose before the transfer was made or the obligation was incurred if the debtor made the transfer or incurred the obligation without receiving a reasonably equivalent value in exchange for the transfer or obligation and the debtor was insolvent at that time or the debtor became insolvent as a result of the transfer or obligation. - (2) A transfer made by a debtor is fraudulent as to a creditor whose claim arose before the transfer was made if the transfer was made to an insider for an antecedent debt, the debtor was insolvent at that time, and the insider had reasonable cause to believe that the debtor was insolvent.76

-In addition to setting aside a fraudulent transfer, a corporation's shareholders may be liable for the corporation's debts to the extent that they received a distribution of the corporation's assets at a time when they knew or should have known that the corporation had outstanding debts. "[T]he properties of a corporation are to be deemed a trust fund for the payment of the debts of the corporation, so that the creditors have a lien upon it or right of priority out of it in preference to any shareholder of the corporation."
-A corporation is required to maintain a sufficient amount of its funds to pay the claims of its creditors, including its contingent creditors.
-The corporation is required to maintain a sufficient amount of its funds to pay the claims of its creditors, including its contingent creditors.
+In addition to setting aside a fraudulent transfer, a corporation's shareholders may be liable for the corporation's debts to the extent that they received any distributions of the corporation's assets at a time when they knew or should have known that the corporation had the outstanding debts. "[T]he properties of a corporation are to be deemed a trust fund for the payment of the debts of the corporation, so that the creditors have a lien upon it or right of priority out of it in preference to any shareholder of the